Emacs is a customizable lisp based entity.

 collect wf))

-(when (<= (length workflows) 0)
+(if (<= (length workflows) 0)

-(user-error "no workflows found"))
+(message "no workflows found")

 (setq selected-workflow (ivy-read "select workflow: " workflows))